MidnightsFX/Valheim_Armory/ValheimArmory/README.md

   <summary>Potential Spoilers!</summary>

   * Game engine update, script updates
+  * Designing Boss Weapons for the mistlands

   Boss Weapon Release roadmap
-  * Bonemass Weapons (first set of 3)
-  * Yagluth Weapons (first set of 3)
+  * Yagluth Weapons Additions
+  * Additional weapon types for all existing bosses

   The Boss weapon roadmap will take a number of updates.
 Feel free to submit ideas to the github.

-  If there is something you'd like me to work on vote for it [here](https://poll-maker.com/poll4772706xc1794073-148)!
+  Help me decide what to work on by [voting](https://linkto.run/p/EY5YFUA2) on new content!
 </details>

 ---